Cars Brands that start with C

 Caterham Logo

 Caterham Cars is a British sports car and car parts company founded in 1963 in Caterham, Surrey, England, by Graham Nairn.
 The company provided dealership services for Lotus Cars until 1973, being the exclusive representative for Lotus Seven from 1967.
 In 1973, the brand bought the rights to the model.
-Its first car was an exact replica of the third series called the Caterham 7.
+Its first car was a replica of the third series called the Caterham 7.
 Since 1987, production has moved to Dartford (Kent, England).
 In 2011, it became a subsidiary of the Caterham Group.

 Chadwick Engineering Works